edwardslab-wustl/TE-detective/README.md

 ## Polymorphic Subtraction Example

-  This uses data from one of the CEU-trios.
-Setup and assumptions:
+  This uses data from one of the CEU-trios to identify TE insertions found in the child, but not in either parent.

+  #### 1. Input files and assumptions

    - In your working directory ($DIR) you need four subdirectories: one for each sample, and then one for polymorphic analysis (NA12878, NA12891, NA12892, polymorph)